-About Four Months Ago by Entertainment News Editor
+About Nine Months Ago by Entertainment News Editor

 According to CMT.com, Keith Urban won Video of the Year and Male Video of the year with "Blue Ain't Your Color".
 Urban also took home the "CMT Social Superstar of the Year" award.
 Urban rounds off his awards in his work with Carrie Underwood for Collaborative Video of the year for "The Fighter."